rattanoutdoorfurniture/rattan-outdoor-furniture/README.md

 ##Change Log:##

+###2014-07-25###
+- Fix URL Issue; Sync Files and Database; I got the issue with the preferred parent fixed.
+I have it now so it sets the parent URL based on the preference set in the import.
+If there is an issue with this value being read, it defaults to whichever the current category is, the default magento way.
+This will be important for having our 'good urls' and that way it sets the good internal linking we want.
+Also, I will be able to replicate this process (which now the value is set, should be easy) for the related products, and the linkage involved there.

 ###2014-07-24###
 - Update After Import; Full Backup; Begin URL Key Fix; I am doing a full sync.
 I have synced the new files from the import from the server.
 I am also going to do a full database backup.
 I will sync this locally, and begin working on fixing the url key issue.
 I just want everything backed up and synced before I get into this too much.